Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 # Data and software availability

-The data resulting from this work are publicly available on the French Ministry of Higher Education, Research and Innovation open data portal:
+The data resulting from this work are publicly available on the French Ministry of Higher Education and Research open data portal:

 The source code used for the French Open Science Monitor is available on GitHub, and shared with open source licences.